-There was 34 applications for collaborative researches, out of which 23 was adopted.
+There were 29 applications for collaborative researches, out of which 23 were adopted.

-There was 6 applications for research meeting, out of which 5 was adopted.
+There were 4 applications for research meeting, out of which 4 were adopted.

-There was 3 applications for collaborative researches specified research area, out of which 3 was adopted.
+There were 3 applications for collaborative researches specified research area, out of which 3 were adopted.